trdroid/Android-Examples/Fragments/README.md

 Fragments allow for the creation of the user interface for an Android application in a versatile way.

 A Fragment has an associated view hierarchy just like an Activity.
+It can be inflated from an XML file or created in code.

 An Activity specifies Fragments as containers in its layout.
 The internal structure of each Fragment is laid out in its own layout file that specifies the Fragment's view hierarchy, which has to be attached to the view hiearchy of the enclosing Activity.